James Lavallée: Athletic career

 His goal is to qualify for the 2020 Summer Olympics in Tokyo, Japan.

 In 2018, he was named a 2019 Indspire Award recipient.

 Heritage

-Although in his family their "Métis heritage was hidden on both sides," Lavallée is an outspoken advocate for indigenous cultural heritage.
+James Is a proud Red River Métis and has been an outspoken advocate for indigenous cultural heritage.
 During medal ceremonies, notably at the 2017 Canada Games, Lavallée would wear his ceinture fléchée (Metis sash) on the podium.
 One day, he “hopes to introduce more people to kayaking through an Indigenous holistic paddling program he wants to start with a fellow Métis athlete.”